bachman-dev/wanikani-api-types/UPGRADE.md

 #### `ApiRequestFactory` Methods Now Throw `ValiError`

-The methods for creating requests in the `ApiRequestFactory` (formerly `WKRequestFactory`) now perform additional validation on IDs when requesting individual resources, such as safe integer validation, and therefore may throw a `ValiError` in addition to a `TypeError`.
+The methods for creating requests in the `ApiRequestFactory` (formerly `WKRequestFactory`) now perform additional validation on IDs when requesting individual resources, such as safe integer validation, and therefore may throw a `ValiError` in addition to a `TypeError`, which is throw when type-checked headers are invalid.
 This is reflected by the parameter being a `SafeInteger` instead of a plain `number`.
 More info on this new type is further down in the next parent section.

 #### `ApiRequestFactory` Uses `public readonly` Objects Instead of Accessors